weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 ```

 ### Client changes
-Changes are also applied in the clients, where you now also need to provide a class name for data object manipulation.
-Old functions will be kept, but are considered deprecated.
-When you use an old function in the API or client with Weaviate from v1.14, you will see a warning message.
+There are also updates in the language clients, where you now should provide a class name for data object manipulation.
+Old functions will continue to work, but are considered deprecated, and you will see a deprecation warning message.

-### No namespace changes
-There will be no changes in namespaces - classes will still act as namespaces, so the same ID can be used in different classes.

 ## Stronger together